 - There is still a railway station and junction despite Dr Beeching.
 Trains go south towards Sheffield and westwasrd on the other line.

 I am sure you never doubted that Yorkshire has some of the most scenic railway settings in Europe.
 Here is just a selection of some old but still working railways that arrange journeys into a steam driven past.

 Ribblehead Viaduct by Joe Dunckley

-Ribblehead viaduct on the scenic Settle-Carlise line.
-Ribblehead viaduct was built in 1870-74 and contributed to the Settle-Carlise line becoming one of most expensive lines in the UK.
+Ribblehead viaduct on the scenic Settle-Carlisle line.
+Ribblehead viaduct was built in 1870-74 and contributed to the Settle-Carlisle line becoming one of most expensive lines in the UK.
 The rural line was threatened with closure during the 1960s and 1980s, but, with an active campaign it was saved.